bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-troubleshooting.md

 Oct 02 16:17:29 scw-9e2305 systemd[1]: Failed to start freeswitch.
 ```

-If so, then edit `/lib/systemd/system/freeswitch.service` and comment out the line containing `CPUSchedulingPolicy`
+If you see `SETSCHEDULER` in the error message, edit `/lib/systemd/system/freeswitch.service` and comment out the line containing `CPUSchedulingPolicy=rr` (round robin)

 ```ini
 IOSchedulingPriority=2